Deep-Cold/Jungle-game/README.md

 ### main menu command
-`startNewGame` to load a new game with default setting `watchRelay` to check all replay that can view `continueGame` to check all archive that can continue `quit` to quit the program
+`startNewGame` to load a new game with default setting `watchRelay` to check all replay that can view `loadGame` to check all archive that can continue `exit` to quit the program